Aliases for GJD3 Gene

 GeneCards Summary for GJD3 Gene

 GJD3 (Gap Junction Protein, Delta 3, 31.9kDa) is a Protein Coding gene.
-Among its related pathways are Clathrin derived vesicle budding and Myometrial Relaxation and Contraction Pathways.
-GO annotations related to this gene include ion channel activity.
+Among its related pathways are Vesicle-mediated transport and Myometrial Relaxation and Contraction Pathways.
+GO annotations related to this gene include ion channel activity and gap junction channel activity.
 An important paralog of this gene is GJB3.

 UniProtKB/Swiss-Prot for GJD3 Gene